Navigating Complexities | The CARES Act and 3610 Guidance for the Intelligence Community

 Key guidance posted on May 18th includes an overarching implementation guidance and checklist (with instructions).
 The guidance references that contractors can be reimbursed at their bill rates, which include profit.
 However, companies have to certify costs without profit for reimbursement.
 When seeking reimbursement, contractors are effectively having to disclose profit to the government and primes.
 Those without cost-plus contracts may not have fully-FAR-31-compliant cost accounting systems (which best practice says you should).
 In the long run, this may change the landscape for the IC in billing and proposals going forward due to the fact that 3610 is only reimbursing costs for 2020.
 The worry is that in the next option year negotiations may be adversely affected, given that companies invoicing under 3610 have now informed customers/primes what their profit is on individual labor rates.

 If you’re having to track costs by contract, you need to make sure you have a separate time charge/leave code for COVID Leave or however you’re tracking work changes due to the pandemic.
 Most banks are sending PPP funds to a separate account, to assist with tracking as everything needs to be specifically tagged in regard to these funds.
 If you’re able to invoice under 3610, leave recorded as fringe costs do not stay as fringe, they need to be reclassified as direct labor once invoiced.
 We repeat, once you invoice it is no longer fringe, but a direct cost under that contract.
 Those costs can only be billed under that contract, by FAR definition it becomes a direct cost.
-When calculating your indirect cost rates, ensure that COVID costs invoiced under 3610 are removed from the fringe pool.
+When calculating your indirect cost rates, ensure that COVID costs invoiced under CARES Act 3610 are removed from the fringe pool.
 (Check out the video for some of the more in-the-weeds, guidance for your chart of accounts.)

 What are potential future contracting implications once things return to “normal”?

 Depending on the funding of certain programs, there may be more limited additional 3610 availability.
 They will be funded but increases to contract funding will need to be priced out and supported.
 Short term, the government will continue with current spending habits as the debt ceiling raises.
 In the long term, there may be some tightening of funding on the horizon.
 Be prepared for a higher likelihood of justification for pricing going forward.
 To prepare, document, document, document.
 This exercise requires businesses to have elements of a compliant accounting system.
+In fairness, you should always have a compliant accounting system, but if CARES Act 3610 is what it takes to get you into gear, it’s for the best to make this change anyway.

 - Have a good, clean accounting system.